kiidax/bigtext/README.md

-# BigText
+# bigtext

-BigText is a collection of tools to process large text files.
+bigtext is a collection of tools to process large text files.